XorTroll/Goldleaf/README.md

 6. [Contributing](#contributing)
 7. [Credits and support](#credits-and-support)

 > Having any issues?
-Check [this help document](docs/FAQ.md) for help!
+Check [our FAQ](docs/FAQ.md) for help!

 ## **[Download it from here!](https://github.com/XorTroll/Goldleaf/releases)**

 <p>
 <a href="https://www.patreon.com/xortroll"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" height="50" width="220"></a>
 <br>
 <b>Do you like my work?
-Become a patron and supporting it!</b>
+Become a patron and support it!</b>
 </p>

 ## Features

-Goldleaf has a very similar concept to [FBI](https://github.com/Steveice10/FBI), which is a similar tool for Nintendo 3DS homebrew.

-These are its main features:

-- **SD card browser**:  A simple but fully equiped file browser for the SD card, supporting several file formats (such as NSP, NRO, NACP, NXTheme, JPEG, tickets...), and with support for copying, pasting, renaming, deleting and creating files and directories.

-- **Console memory browser**: Same browser but to be used with NAND partitions, which also warns when writing or deleting content as it can be dangerous.

-- **Remote PC browser**: Via this feature, one can browse a PC's drives like any other filesystem, connected by a USB-C cable.

-- **Content manager**: Browse any kind of content in your SD card, console memory or game cartridge.
-You can browse all the NCAs, and as title options, you can remove the content, or export it as a NSP.
-NAND SYSTEM contents (system titles or contents) aren't allowed to be deleted.
-Invidual contents such as updates or DLC can be removed individually.
-You have also the option to remove unused tickets or tickets belonging to contents, plus the options to reset launch version (in order to remove the update nag) or to export base, updates or DLCs to installable NSPs.

-- **Web browser (console's web-applet)**: Using the console's web applets, Goldleaf allows to search and navigate through web pages.
-You can even save pages as bookmarks to browse them quickly anytime.

-- **User account manager**: Select a user account, and easily change things as the user's nickname or even delete it.
-Via the file browsers you can replace a user's icon with a JPEG image, but it can be a risky action.
-The icon needs to be a valid JPEG, with 256x256 dimensions.
-Goldleaf checks if the icon is valid to replace the other one.
-Linked accounts can also be unlinked (locally).

-- **emuiibo manager**: You can control emuiibo (0.4 or higher) via Goldleaf, selecting custom amiibos, or enabling/disabling amiibo emulation, to make amiibo emulation way more comfortable than before.

-- **Console or Goldleaf settings**: In this menu you can manage the console's update (view it's version or dump it as a directory installable with Choi or a NSP), and pending update in case it's present (auto-downloaded updates, which can also be viewed, dumped or deleted)

-Among all this features, Goldleaf is a very intuitive tool, with a fancy UI, and fully translated into 5 different languages: **English**, **Spanish**, **German**, **French**, **Italian** and **Dutch**.

-### Common controls

-- **(LR-stick / R-stick / D-pad)** Move through the current menu

-- **(ZL / ZR)** Show a dialog to shut down or reboot the console.

-- **(Minus / -)** Show a dialog with this information.

-#### NRO-only controls

-- **(Plus / +)** Exit the application in order to return to hbmenu.
+> Goldleaf's concept is very similar to [FBI](https://github.com/Steveice10/FBI)'s, a Nintendo 3DS homebrew tool.

+- **Content explorer**: An easy-to-use but fully featured filesystem browser.

+  - Supported locations/devices:

+    - *SD card*

+    - *Console memory (SAVE, SYSTEM, USER and PRODINFOF partitions)*

+    - *Remote systems (via remote tools connected to Goldleaf like Quark)*

+    - *Game savedata (check below how to mount it)*

+    > Note: game savedata will be automatically unmounted when Goldleaf is exited

+    - **[Experimental, not fully stable]** *USB drives (via fsp-usb WIP Atmosphere extension)*

+  - Features:

+    - Basic file operations: create, delete, copy, rename, view as hex/text, get size

+    - Basic directory operations: create, delete, copy, rename, (un)set archive bit, get full size

+    - Install NSP packages as applications/games, updates, etc. (**note: THIS INVOLVES BAN RISK!**)

+    - Launch other NRO homebrews

+    - Execute .bin files as RCM payloads

+    - Set JPG/JPEG files as user icons (**note: THIS INVOLVES BAN RISK!**)

+    - // TODO

+- **Content manager**: an easy-to-use but fully featured content manager:

+  - Basic content (application/title, update, DLC, etc.) operations:

+    - View content information (ID, size, version, play stats...)

+    - Uninstall/completely remove the content (won't remove savedata)

+    - Export to NSP package

+    - Mount savedata to navigate it (check the **Content explorer** above)

+    - Remove ticket if present (**note: ONLY PLAY WITH THIS IF YOU KNOW WHAT YOU'RE DOING!**)

+    - Reset launch version (useful to be able to play a base game after an update has been removed)

+    > Note: some of this operations are not available with system titles or gamecart titles.

+  - Check unused tickets, and remove them (**note: ONLY PLAY WITH THIS IF YOU KNOW WHAT YOU'RE DOING!**)

+- **Web browser**: makes use of the console's web applet:

+  - Browse user-submitted URLs

+  - Create and save bookmarks (used to quickly browse pages)

+- **Account manager**: select a user (or uses the selected one) and manage it:

+  - Change nickname

+  - Delete user (only if there is more than one in the system)

+  > Note: to change the user's icon, check the **Content explorer** above

+- **Amiibo dump**: create a virtual amiibo (for emuiibo) from a real amiibo figure.

+- **emuiibo manager**: serves as a manager for emuiibo:

+  - Toggle emulation (on/off)

+  - Select virtual amiibo as active amiibo

+  - Connect/disconnect currently selected virtual amiibo

+- **Settings**: check both system and Goldleaf settings:

+  - Firmware and updates:

+    - Check current firmware information (version, hash, key generation)

+    - Check for pending updates, and remove them if present

+    - Export current firmware or pending update data

+  - Memory: check free and total space on different locations

+  - Goldleaf settings: check settings present in `settings.json`

+- **Updates**: check for latest Goldleaf updates, and if a new release is out, update to it

+- **About**: check Goldleaf's version and how it was launched (as an applet or an application)

+> Goldleaf is also translated into 5 different languages: **English**, **Spanish**, **German**, **French**, **Italian** and **Dutch**.

+### Controls

+- Common:

+  - **(LR-stick / R-stick / D-pad)**: Move through the current menu

+  - **(ZL / ZR)**: Show a dialog to shut down or reboot the console.

+  - **(Minus / -)**: Show a dialog with this control information.

+  - **(Plus / +)**: Exit the application in order to return to hbmenu.

+- Content explorer:

+  - **(X)**: Unmount the selected location (only when a savedata location is selected)

+  - **(Y)**: Select folder (might take some time with folders with many sub-items)

 ## Disclaimer

 ### NSP installs

-Always keep in mind that installing NSPs can be a very easy way to get banned.
+Always keep in mind that installing NSP packages can be a very easy way to get banned.
 If you use airplane mode and special DNSs like 90DNS, there is a smaller chance to get banned.

 **NEVER** install untrusted NSPs.
-Goldleaf doesn't do any special verification, so please make sure that what you decide to install was obtained from trustworthy sources.
+Goldleaf doesn't do any special verification, so please be very careful about installing untrusted packages.

 ### Tickets

-Tickets represent a game purchase, but technically speaking, you can't boot a title if the ticket isn't present (in case the title requires the ticket).

-NSPs which don't have (nor require) a ticket are "standard crypto" NSPs.
-Standard-crypto titles aren't offical (usually reconverted content to avoid importing tickets).
+Tickets represent a game purchase - technically speaking, you can't launch a title if the ticket isn't present and the title requires it (official titles require them).
+NSP packages which don't have (nor require) a ticket are standard-crypto.

 Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
-Titlekeys are required to decrypt and access titles' content which require a ticket.
+Titlekeys are required to decrypt and access a title's content.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

-**TL;DR:** **Always** try to avoid untrusted NSPs, and if you go ahead and install CDN NSPs with tickets, avoid going online, or use special tools such as 90DNS, or you'll be banned for sure.

-## Quark and remote PC
+## Quark and remote browsing

 Quark is a PC tool, with a fancy UI and made in Java, in order to help Goldleaf with the remote PC option.
 It should work on Windows, Linux or Mac.